 University Prep is committed to educating our students to be citizens of the world.
 We do this through a variety of programs that offer opportunities to build cross-cultural relationships, to look beyond our own communities, and to understand our role in the global community through cultural competency.

-Global Link is our signature global education program that challenges selected Middle (7th-8th) and Upper School (10-12th) students to experience real life in other parts of the world.
+Global Link is our signature global education program that challenges selected students in grades 8-12 to experience real life in other parts of the world.
 Global Link is quite different from a traditional travel program.
 We focus on relationships rather than destinations and build up the students’ capacity to cultivate and sustain meaningful international connections.
 Through extensive pre-departure training and a substantive in-country curriculum, students learn the personal and cross-cultural skills needed to immerse themselves in their host communities.

-The Upper School Global Link program is an international cultural immersion experience, with several programs having direct exchange opportunities.
+The domestic Global Link program currently includes two cultural exchange and academic learning trips to the American South (Atlanta and Montgomery) and New Orleans.
+The international Global Link program offers Upper School students academic learning and cultural immersion experiences, with several programs having direct exchange opportunities.
 Student groups of six to ten grade students are led by two UPrep staff members for about two weeks overseas, and most groups live with host families for the duration of their stay.
-Currently, Global Link has partnerships and program sites in Botswana, India, Japan, Lithuania, Nepal, and Samoa.
+Currently, Global Link has partnerships and program sites in Botswana, India, Japan, Lithuania, Nepal, Samoa, and Taiwan.

 As the face of University Prep overseas, all Global Link students practice their ambassadorial skills by highlighting their individuality and demonstrating their collective respect for and ongoing curiosity about our multicultural world.
 Global Link also provides opportunities for students to bring that world back home.
 Upon their return, students share their experiences with University Prep and the Seattle-area community through projects and presentations.